squid-cache/squid-cache.github.io/docs/ProgrammingGuide/CbData.md

     ...
     our_data = malloc(...);
     ...
-    /* Initiate a asyncronous operation, with our_data as callback_data */
+    /* Initiate a asynchronous operation, with our_data as callback_data */
     fooOperationStart(bar, callback_func, our_data);
     ...
     /* ouch, something bad happened elsewhere.. try to cleanup